VioletViolaVi/futureproof_unit_testing/README.md

 - Use `Powershell npm ...` if needed

   - `npm init`: leads to package.json file

   - `npm install`: used to install stuff

   - `npm install --save-dev jest`: to focus on building projects with jest as supposed to just using it

   - `npm run test`: to run tests in terminal

 - to add more detail for test results add `--verbose`
 - `"test": "jest --verbose"`:
 - Other ways:

   - `"jest":{"verbose": true}`
   - `const config = {verbose: true}; module.exports = config;`
   - this is the most ideal way as it maintains separation of concerns

+- `"coverage": "jest --coverage"`: how much of our code is being tested